Reinforcement Learning-powered Semantic Communication via Semantic Similarity: The SemanticRL Scheme in Non-Differentiable Environment

-In existing work as \cite{o2017introduction}, a neural network-enabled communication system learns from paired data and labels with cross entropy loss exerted on each of the them.
-However, when trying to maximize the semantic similarity, we are first confronted with two major challenges: 1) no labels are available during the recovery of each symbol until the whole sentence is derived on the RX side; and 2) most of current semantic similarity metrics are formulated on a prior statistical knowledge (frequency of occurrence, vector embedding, for instance) and thus they are usually non-differentiable.
+In existing work as \cite{o2017introduction}, a neural network-enabled communication system learns from paired data and labels with cross entropy loss exerted on each of them.
+However, when trying to maximize the semantic similarity, there lines two critical challenges: 1) no labels are available during the recovery of each symbol until the whole sentence is derived on the RX side; and 2) most of the current semantic similarity metrics (like BLEU and CIDEr) are formulated on a prior statistical knowledge (frequency of occurrence, vector embedding, for instance) and thus they are usually non-differentiable.

-Actually, after an in-depth look at the above mentioned challenges, these two features are reminiscent of a familiar game - the Go.
+To solve these issues, we take inspiration from another familiar game - the Go.
 A player will never know the final results until the end of a game, and to win or to loss is also hard to model using a regular loss function but in the form of \textit{reward} \cite{silver2016mastering}.
-Inspired by the reinforcement learning philosophy, we can also formulate an RL-based scheme, where the transmission task instead is turned into a decision-making process.
-Note that the introduction of reinforcement learning on sequence-generation tasks has also raised an increasing interest in other fields like image captioning \cite{ren2017deep}, sequence representation \cite{bahdanau2016actor}, and sentence generation \cite{yu2017seqgan}.
-We believe that reinforcement learning is typically beneficial to a semantic communication system, as it allows one to directly optimize the semantic similarity in an interactive way, wherein the reward can be user-defined, task-specific and even non-differentiable.
-In the following part of this section, we will basically introduce how an RL-based scheme in the semantic communication scenario is developed.
+Through the transformation from conventional classification task to a decision-making process, we make the first attempt to unfold an RL-powered semantic communication system, that optimizes directly from the semantic similarity, and concretely bridge the semantic gap beyond long-establish practice of bit-level supervision.